 Tips from Total Design’s Thomas Pleeging

 As you know, AIMMS has been on a journey to improve user experience, both in our own products and through our WebUI, which provides a toolkit for AIMMS developers to deliver a great-looking user interface in their Apps.
 The importance of UX cannot be understated and it’s not just about cosmetics.
 As this article in our Project Success series explains, your app should look appealing, but it should also fit into your user’s workflow, reduce friction and present data in a seamless way.
 How can you achieve this?
-We spoke with Thomas Pleeging, our go-to guru for all matters UX and Senior Designer at Total Design, to get some practical tips.
+We spoke with Thomas Pleeging, a guru for all matters UX and former Senior Designer at Total Design, to get some practical tips.
 Thomas has worked in design for 10 years, six of them specifically devoted to UX.
 He has worked closely with our team for nearly three years now.
 Here’s what he had to share.

 UX and UI, you often hear these terms in concert with one another.
 What do they actually mean?

 Yes, that’s right.
 UX stands for User Experience Design and UI for User Interface.
 UI is what you see on the screen.
 The buttons, the links, the menus...that is the interface.
 But of course, the entire experience that you have with an application is broader than that.
 It also has to do with your app’s speed, how the user goes through an application, what functionality is available at any time, and where you see it.
 Basically, UI is part of UX.
 While UI is the pixels on the screen, UX is the entire experience a user has.
 In a way, you can say that UX is a collaboration between design and development.